Giddarbaha: History

 Giddarbaha in its earliest stage was known as Pepali (ਪਿੱਪਲੀ) named after an old pipal tree.
 It was a very happy and small village with limited number of people.
 According to local tradition, when Shri Guru Gobind Singh ji visited Pepali, he saw ladies of the village disturbed by a jackal (ਗਿੱਦੜ) when they went to fetch water from the well.
 He asked the villagers about this and they told him that everybody in this village was married except the jackal.
 After knowing the problem, Guruji arranged the marriage of jackal to the pipal tree.
 From there that village was renamed by the locals to Giddar vyahya (ਗਿੱਦੜ ਵਿਆਹਿਆ).

-Giddarbaha is educationally very advanced and famous for its snuff factories.
-It surpasses many cities in the cleanliness of its sewer system, the broadness of its roads etc. It has an impressive railway station and platform.
-During that time, it took the shape of a town from the small village and when the Britishers reached here they wrongly pronounced the town name as Giddarbaha.
+Giddarbaha is relatively more literate than other districts of Punjab and famous for its snuff factories.
+It took the shape of a town from the small village and when the British reached here they mispronounced the town name as Giddarbaha.
 They planned a new walled city in 1909 with six gates and carved the name on the gates as Giddarbaha.
-From there people accepted the name and started pronouncing the same.

 In 1917, the British government established the Bathinda - Karachi railway line, to transport the goods from this part of India to Karachi.
 Giddarbaha Railway Station was established on the line in 1918 which divided the old and new city.
 The railway station was established near the clock house gate and is very close to the bus stand.